weechat/weechat/UPGRADING.md

 `/plugin` command, is now used to set a new info called `auto_connect` (see the function [info_get](https://weechat.org/doc/weechat/plugin/#_info_get) in the Plugin API reference).

-Therefore, the option is not sent any more to the function `weechat_plugin_init` of plugins.\
+Therefore, the option is not sent anymore to the function `weechat_plugin_init` of plugins.\
 The plugins using this option must now get the info `auto_connect` and check if the value is "1" (a string with just `1`).